Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Introduction

 In this paper we study the electromagnetic wave scattering and absorption of short time pulses that impinge on a time-varying lossy dielectric layer that is sandwiched between half-space of vacuum and a perfect electric conductor.
-The electric characteristics of the layer, namely, its conductivity, permittivity, and permeability are assumed to change \emph{abruptly} in time.
-To make the analysis as general as possible we study the equivalent transmission line problem of the actual electromagnetic system.
-Thus, we naturally take into account the effect of polarization and the effect of possible oblique incidence by introducing the proper transmission-line characteristics \cite{collin2007foundations,rao2004elements}.
-We solve the temporally switched TL problem in the complex frequency plane $s$, and specifically show that the spectral Green's function possesses only pole singularities and no branch cut singularities \cite{comm1}.
-This feature enables us to substantially accelerate the numerical calculations as discussed in the paper.
-Then, as an important application we first augment the Rozanov bound for ultrawideband short-time pulsed signals followed by a demonstration of how it may be bypassed using a temporally-switched layered wave absorber.
-While our time-domain absorption analysis has a broader applicability, specifically to bypass the LTI bound we apply temporal switching of only the layer's conductivity which may simplify practical realizations.
+The electric characteristics of the layer, namely, its conductivity, permittivity, and permeability are assumed to change \emph{abruptly or gradually} in time.
+To make the analysis as general as possible we study the equivalent transmission line (TL) problem of the actual electromagnetic system.
+In accordance with Rozanov's bound, the incident pulse is assumed to impinge normally which enforces a TEM mode \cite{collin2007foundations,rao2004elements}.
+We solve a temporally switched TL problem in the complex frequency plane $s$ and by performing an inverse Laplace transform the time domain voltage is obtained for any point along the TL.
+We use this approach to augment the Rozanov bound for ultra-wideband and quasi-monochromatic short-time pulsed signals followed by a demonstration of how it may be bypassed using a temporally-switched layered wave absorber.
+While our time-domain absorption analysis has a broader applicability, specifically to bypass the LTI bound we only apply temporal switching of the layer's permittivity and conductivity which simplifies practical realizations.
+To that end we suggest a metamaterial structure that is composed of an array of resistor loaded dipoles.
+By changing the \emph{resistance only} we obtain the required effective media properties.
+Moreover, we demonstrate that by using a realistic gradual soft switching instead of an abrupt one, the absorbtion of the time variant system is still better than the Rozanov bound, even if the switching duration is several times larger than the pulse temporal width.